EbneSinam/Revanced-And-Revanced-Extended-Non-Root/README.md

 ---

 ## ⚙️ How does this repository work?<img src="../main/docs/image/Readme.png" align="right" />
 Simply, all you need to do is choose the app you want to use from the options below: 'Revanced' or 'Revanced Extended'.
-Then, select your phone's CPU architecture.
-If you don't know what your phone's CPU architecture is, choose All Architectures.
-That's all there is to it.

 > [!NOTE]
 > If you want to use the YouTube, YouTube Music or Google Photos app, you need to download and install [MicroG](https://github.com/ReVanced/GmsCore/releases).
->
-> If you are an advanced user and you want to use custom patches for patching apps, you should read the [Wiki](../main/docs/Frequently%20Asked%20Questions.md#q-how-do-i-use-this-repository-for-patching-my-own-app).
 >
 > This repository is not like any other repository.
 It does not create new releases; it only releases new files.
 >